ML4BM-Lab/Functional-cart-atlas/README.md

 their Python and R runtime environments.
 They can be pulled anonymously from the GitHub Container Registry (GHCR) and target `linux/amd64`.

+Each analysis script under `Article/` identifies its original workstation with a `# Machine: Rocinante` or `# Machine: Margaret` header.
+Combine this label with the `.py` or `.R` file extension to select the corresponding image in the table below.

 > **Beta notice:** The Docker images are currently in beta and remain under
 > active testing.
 Bugs may still be encountered; reports are welcome through
 > [GitHub Issues](https://github.com/ML4BM-Lab/Functional-cart-atlas/issues).